-1. A physical or mental impairment that substantially limits one or more major life activities of such individual;
+1. A physical or mental impairment that substantially limits one or more major life activities of the individual;

 - Physical or Mental Impairment:

-- Any physiological disorder, condition, cosmetic disfigurement, or anatomical loss affecting one or more of the body's systems.
+- Any physiological disorder, condition, cosmetic disfigurement, or anatomical loss affecting one or more of the body's systems, or

-- Any mental or psychological disorder, such as mental retardation, organic brain syndrome, emotional or mental illness, and certain learning disabilities;
+- Any mental or psychological disorder, such as intellectual disability, organic brain syndrome, emotional or mental illness, or specific learning disability;

-- Substantially Limits: An impairment is substantially limiting if it prohibits or significantly restricts an individual's ability to perform a major life activity as compared to the ability of the average person in the general population to perform the same activity.
-The determination of whether an impairment substantially limits a major life activity depends on the nature and severity of the impairment, the duration or expected duration of the impairment, and the permanent or long-term impact of the impairment;
+- Substantially Limits: An impairment is a disability if it substantially limits an individual's ability to perform a major life activity as compared to most people in the general population.
+The determination of whether an impairment substantially limits a major life activity requires an individualized assessment;

 - Major Life Activities:

-- In general, major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working;
+- In general, major life activities include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, sitting, reaching, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, interacting with others and working.

-- Includes a person with a history of, or who has been classified as having, a mental or physical impairment that substantially limits one or more major life activities;
+Includes a person with a history of, or who has been misclassified as having, a mental or physical impairment that substantially limits one or more major life activities; or

 B. Qualified Individual with a Disability.
 An employee or applicant for employment who, with or without a reasonable accommodation can perform the essential functions of the position.